 The areas of study described below reflect the research interests and expertise of History faculty.
 Both the Undergraduate major and Graduate program have their own official concentrations and fields of study that overlap with the defined research interests of the faculty.

-Focuses especially on the civilizations of Greece and Rome, encompassing a chronological span at its broadest from the Minoan and Mycenaean periods in Greece (pre-1000 B.C.) to the rise of Islam in the early seventh century A.D.
+Focusing especially on the civilizations of Greece and Rome, Ancient History encompasses a chronological span at its broadest from the Minoan and Mycenaean periods in Greece (pre-1000 B.C.) to the rise of Islam in the early seventh century A.D.

 The research and teaching interests of the Asian history faculty include the region’s premodern histories, its transformation in more recent times, business and economic developments, social and cultural formations, gender relations, experience with colonialism and nationalism, and relations with the United States and other parts of the world.

 Our department builds on a legacy of excellence in areas of German and Central European history, French history, Italian and Mediterranean history, English history, Early Modern history, and Medieval History.
 Faculty specializations range across political, social, cultural, gender, intellectual, religious, imperial, and economic history.

 Global History emphasizes the study of processes that transcend regions, nations, and civilizations, including colonialism and imperialism, nationalism, international relations, environment, religion, ideologies, labor, migration/diaspora, industrialization, peace and war, science and technology, slavery, gender, commerce, popular culture, and demography.